Gas blending: Shielding gases for welding

 Shielding gases are inert or semi-inert gases used in gas metal arc welding and gas tungsten arc welding to protect the weld area from oxygen and water vapour, which can reduce the quality of the weld or make the welding more difficult.

 Gas metal arc welding (GMAW), or metal inert gas (MIG) welding, is a process that uses a continuous wire feed as a consumable electrode and an inert or semi-inert gas mixture to protect the weld from contamination.

 Gas tungsten arc welding (GTAW), or tungsten inert gas (TIG) welding, is a manual welding process that uses a nonconsumable tungsten electrode, an inert or semi-inert gas mixture, and a separate filler material.

-Modified Atmosphere Packaging in the food industry
+Modified atmosphere packaging in the food industry

 Modified atmosphere packaging preserves fresh produce to improve delivered quality of the product and extend its life.
 The gas composition used to pack food products depends on the product.
 A high oxygen content helps to retain the red colour of meat, while low oxygen reduces mould growth in bread and vegetables.

+Industry guidance summarises common MAP gases and application methods (e.g., flushing or in-line injection); FAO documents provide general principles, while manufacturer application notes illustrate typical gases and supply arrangements used in practice.